lue-bird/elm-state-interface/README.md

-## from model-view-update-sub-cmd to state-interface
+## from model-view-msg-update-sub-cmd to state-interface

 We'll explore a nicer alternative to make the traditional model-view-update simpler and safer